istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 ---
-title: Istio Mutual TLS Deep-Dive
+title: Mutual TLS Deep-Dive
 description: Shows you how to verify and test Istio's automatic mutual TLS authentication.
 weight: 10
 keywords: [security,mutual-tls]
 ---

-Through this task, you will have a closer look on Istio mutual TLS, and learn to verify mutual TLS settings.
+Through this task, you will have a closer look mutual TLS, and learn to its settings.
 This task assumes you have already finished the [authentication policy](/docs/tasks/security/authn-policy/) task and are familiar with using authentication policy to enable mutual TLS.

 ## Before you begin